nwoeanhinnogaehr/smb-assembler/README.md

 ## sources/thanks

+- mario.nes is copyright Nintendo, view at your own risk.
 - gamegenie.py by Jarhmander, from https://github.com/Jarhmander/gamegenie (MIT license)
 - smbdis.asm by doppelganger, downloaded from romhacking.net
 - SMBRE.DIS by F.H, downloaded from romhacking.net